Sample plan

 RER B → Métro 6 (or taxi for the first day)

-~75 min by train, ~50 min by taxi · ~$15 train family ticket / ~$70 taxi
+~75 min by train, ~50 min by taxi · ~$20 train family ticket / €56 taxi flat-rate

-If you have luggage and tired kids, take a flat-rate taxi from CDG (€56 to the Left Bank, fixed by Paris law).
-For the train route: from CDG Terminal 2, follow signs to RER B, take any train toward Paris Centre, change at Denfert-Rochereau to Métro 6 (direction Charles de Gaulle-Étoile), exit Bir-Hakeim.
-Citadines is a 5-min walk.
-The RER B has steps in places — stick with the taxi if traveling with a stroller and full luggage.
+If you have luggage and tired kids, the €56 flat-rate taxi from CDG to the Left Bank is the smartest option — since 2025 all CDG-Paris taxis are flat-rate, no meter, no haggling.
+For the train route: from CDG Terminal 2, follow signs to RER B → take any train toward 'Paris' → change at Denfert-Rochereau to Métro 6 (direction Charles de Gaulle-Étoile) → exit at Bir-Hakeim.
+Citadines is a 5-minute walk.
+RER B has stairs at some stations — with a stroller plus full luggage, take the taxi.
+North of Paris the RER B has middling safety reputation; keep valuables close.

 Day 1